-Well, let’s start with the obvious, both brands focus on pellet grills, and both wood pellet grill brands offer a wide range of models from portable smokers and grills to giant grills models.
-Both companies have focused heavily on introducing new wood pellet grill technology like WIFI and mobile apps.
+Well, let’s start with the obvious; both brands focus on pellet grills, and both wood pellet grill brands offer a wide range of models, from portable smokers and portable pellet grills to giant grill models.
+Both companies have focused heavily on introducing new wood pellet grill technology like WiFi and mobile apps.

 Their shapes and cooking chamber are similar, and both brands offer models in all square inches ranges.
 With both Traeger and Z Grills, you get convenient features like ample cooking space, automation, and digital temperature controllers with at least one meat probe.